Battle of Tetovo: Opening phase

 During the afternoon of 14 March, ethnic Albanians held a nationalist rally in town.
 Around this time, machine gun fire opened up on Macedonian police from the Baltepes hill.
 The NLA proceeded to engage Macedonian forces with sniper fire and mortar attacks.

 The first civilian death was an Albanian taxi driver.

 Fifteen Macedonian police and a NATO German soldier were also wounded when joint barracks in the outskirts of the town where hit by mortar fire.
-The next day, the German Ministry of Defence moved in two Leopard 2 tanks from Prizren, in Kosovo, in order to protect the base.
+The next day, the German Ministry of Defence moved in two heavy Leopard 2 main battle tanks from Prizren, in Kosovo, in order to protect the base.
 Half of the 1,200 German troops were evacuated to another location eight kilometers away.
-By 20 March, another 400 KFOR German combat troops equipped with Marder armored vehicles and more Leopard II tanks had been deployed to Tetovo.
+By 20 March, another 400 KFOR German combat troops equipped with Marder infantry fighting vehicles and more Leopard 2 tanks had been deployed to Tetovo.
 Civilians continued on with their daily business, but the streets became empty.
 Cafes and shops were deserted and electricity was cut off to part of the town.
 For the cafes that remained open, it was common to see some people taking the risk of watching gun battles.

 On 21 March, the two sides witnessed a brief cease fire.
 The day was quiet without a single shot.
 By this point in time, however, thousands of residents had fled the city.
 Those whom remained pressed on with life as best as they could while both factions recuperated.
 It was also on this day that the Macedonian army scaled Kale Hill under cover of artillery and gunfire.

 On 22 March, after two months of sporadic violence, two Albanians were gunned down near the football stadium in the eastern districts.
 The two men approached a Macedonian checkpoint in a white car and tossed a device to the policemen.
 The men were shot immediately.
 Albanian media reported that Macedonian forces mistook a cellphone for an explosive device, though it was later established that it was, indeed, a hand grenade.
 Footage of the dead men made world headlines for its graphic content.

 The Macedonians proceeded to build up their security forces and deployed T-55 tanks in support.

 In Tetovo's old town, a sandbag checkpoint near the Church of St. Nicholas suffered frequent shelling from houses in the highlands.
 Over the next few days, several skirmishes broke out throughout the hills.
 A Macedonian Mi-17 helicopter crashed while ferrying police forces to a ski resort on the outskirts of town, killing the pilot and wounding 16 policemen.
 Most of the rebels held out on Baltepe Mountain.
 From the Koltak district, Macedonian forces poured fire onto Albanian positions.
 This was often returned with machine gun, sniper, and mortar fire.